-- 1. Municipalities, partnering with conservation authorities as appropriate, will ensure that watershed planning is undertaken to support a comprehensive, integrated, and long-term approach to the protection, enhancement, or restoration of the quality and quantity of water within a watershed. - 2.
-Water resource systems will be identified, informed by watershed planning and other available information, and the appropriate designations and policies will be applied in official plans to provide for the long-term protection of key hydrologic features, key hydrologic areas, and their functions. - 3.
-Decisions on allocation of growth and planning for water, wastewater, and stormwater infrastructure will be informed by applicable watershed planning.
-Planning for designated greenfield areas will be informed by a subwatershed plan or equivalent. - 4.
+- 1. Upper- and single-tier municipalities, partnering with lower-tier municipalities and conservation authorities as appropriate, will ensure that watershed planning is undertaken to support a comprehensive, integrated, and long-term approach to the protection, enhancement, or restoration of the quality and quantity of water within a watershed. - 2.
+Water resource systems will be identified to provide for the long-term protection of key hydrologic features, key hydrologic areas, and their functions. - 3.
+Watershed planning or equivalent will inform: - a) the identification of water resource systems; - b) the protection, enhancement, or restoration of the quality and quantity of water; - c) decisions on allocation of growth; and - d) planning for water, wastewater, and stormwater infrastructure. - 4.
+Planning for large-scale development in designated greenfield areas, including secondary plans, will be informed by a subwatershed plan or equivalent. - 5.
 Municipalities will consider the Great Lakes Strategy, the targets and goals of the Great Lakes Protection Act, 2015, and any applicable Great Lakes agreements as part of watershed planning and coastal or waterfront planning initiatives.